-Managing Day-to-Day Stress and Resilience with Parkinson’s Disease
+Managing Day-to-Day Stress and Resilience in Parkinson’s Disease

 Acute and chronic stress are widespread throughout our global community today.
 The prolonged pandemic-related stressors seem to pile onto other life stressors so commonly experienced.
 For those with Parkinson’s Disease (PD), not only are there increased feelings of isolation, anxiety, economic stressors, and sadness, grief or loss, motor symptoms and psychological stressors directly related to symptoms of PD can be exacerbated.
 When considering the vulnerability to psychological distress, understanding factors of resilience and specific coping strategies that can influence physical and mental quality of life are of great importance.